Frequently asked questions about rescue services reform

 -

-The wellbeing services counties would receive the funding necessary for organising the services of rescue departments from the State.
-The services provided by rescue departments are public services, so both now and in future, taxpayers will pay for the services.
+The wellbeing services counties will receive the funding necessary for organising the services of rescue departments from the State.
+The services provided by rescue departments are public services, so taxpayers pay for the services both now and in future.

 -